 Your goal is to move the real estate agents in that pay to play office from acquaintances into friends.
 When that happens your firm will see serious growth.
 If you effectively take advantage of all that's offered in the agreement you will get a positive return on your investment from this strategy.
 We have clients that get more than 1,000% return annually from pay to play.

-Where home inspectors fail with this strategy is they pay their money and then they never go in to the office and build relationships.
-Or in many cases, they going to the offices and don’t take advantage of everything that’s available.
+Home inspectors fail with this strategy because they pay but then they never go in to the office.
+They don't build relationships.
+Or in many cases, they going to the offices and don't take advantage of everything that's available.
 Lots of inspectors will start off strong in the office but then fade out over time.
 They would have been better off never investing in the strategy.

-For the strategy to be effective you have got to be in that pay to play office on a regular basis so that you can turn turn those real estate agents from acquaintances into friends.
+For the strategy to be effective you have got to be in that pay to play office on a regular basis.
+Through this you can turn those real estate agents from acquaintances into friends.